cantstopcoding/vegan_recipes_sinatra_app/notes.md

       Review the docs
       -Tip: has_secure_password has a built in validation for the password_digest attribute!

--[] -22.
+-[x] -22.
 Leverage the logged_in? helper method in the controller and/or views to implement authorization for creating a new post.
       -Make sure a user can't create a new post without being logged in.

--[] -23.
+-[x] -23.
 Implement authorization to edit and delete.
       -Make sure a user can't edit or delete a post that doesn't belong to them.

 -[] -24.
 Refactor your code to make it more DRY!